Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Proof of the Main Results

 Recall that $(f^n,g^n,h^n)$ are uniformly bounded.
 Applying the bounded convergence theorem to the equality above, we have $\mathcal G(f^*,g^*,h^*)=\lim_k \mathcal G(f^{n_k},g^{n_k},h^{n_k})=G^{**}$.
 In order to prove $\mathcal G^*=\mathcal G^{**}$, that is, the triple $(f^*,g^*,h^*)$ is a solution of the dual problem without constraint $(f,g,h)\in \mathcal S$, we are going to verify the first-order conditions for the dual problem:

 for $x\ \mu\text{-}a.s.$, as well as the first-order conditions for variables $f,g$:

 In fact, in Sinkhorn's iteration the dual coefficients satisfy

 Then \eqref{eq:temp_h_FOC} follows from the bounded convergence theorem and the uniform boundedness of coefficients.
 The first-order conditions for $f,g$ variables \eqref{eq:temp_fg_FOC} can be shown similarly.
-Recall the strong concavity of the function $(f,g,h)\in\mathcal S^N\to \mathcal G(f,g,h)$ proved in Lemma \ref{lem:strong_convave_G}.
-Therefore, $(f^*,g^*,h^*)$ is the unique solution to the dual problem \eqref{eq:dual_problem} if the normalization conditions are satisfied.
+Recall from Lemma \ref{lem:strong_convave_G} that the mapping $(f,g,h)\mapsto \mathcal G(f,g,h)$ is strongly concave on $\mathcal S^N$.
+Hence, $(f^*,g^*,h^*)$ is the unique solution to the dual problem \eqref{eq:dual_problem} under the normalization conditions.
 By this uniqueness, we conclude that the sequence of potential triples \((f^n, g^n, h^n)\) converges and can only converge to \((f^*, g^*, h^*)\).
 Thus, we have proved the first two arguments \eqref{eq:thm_exp_cvgz} and \eqref{eq:Gstar-Gfuncstar} in Theorem \ref{thm:existence_minimizer_linear_convergence}.

 \textit{4. $L^2$ exponential convergence of dual functions.} As for the third statement of Theorem \ref{thm:existence_minimizer_linear_convergence}, using Lemma \ref{lem:strong_convave_G} and \ref{lem:strong_convave_G2} , we deduce that